AnnieCRY/robot_3081/iteration3/src/mainpage.md

     It can be expanded by ```RegisterSensor```.

 ### design pattern
+- **The Model-View-Controller**

+    Arena is the Model component which corresponds to all the related logic and data.
+It creates the entities according to the configuration in viewer and handle collision in the arena.

+    The graphic arena viewer is used for all the UI logic of the application.
+It includes the sliders, buttons and arena simulation layout that the user interacts with.

+    Controller act as an interface between arena and graphic viewer.
+The viewer contains the main loop that keeps it live, but at each update, the viewer sends a message to the controller to update its time.
+Other types of communication between Arena and Viewer include user input via the Viewer, game status from arena to the viewer.
 - **Observer pattern**

      In this iteration, I take all stimuli (light and food) as subjects, and all sensors as observers.
 Each robot will have both light and food sensors at the same place in addition to touch sensors from iteration 1.
 When simulation starts, these sensors will register as observers in Arena for their respective stimuli.
 We have 10 robots, 4 foods and 4 lights, thus, 10 light sensors will register as a sensors’ list in each four light and 10 food sensors will register as a sensors’ list in each four foods.